The art of passing off sewage treatment systems

-The art of passing off products that wont perform as promised . . . copied from the Wastewater Watch
+that won't perform as promised . . . copied from the Wastewater Watch

-There has been recent negative reports that Western Cape, and in particular, Cape Town (see report here) has put a spanner in the works for new developments.
+There has been recent negative reports that Western Cape, and in particular, Cape Town (see Cape Town report here) has put a spanner in the works for new developments.
 Some say the holdup is water, as "Day Zero" looms just about every year.
-Wastewater recycling would definitely relieve pressure on water supplies.
+Wastewater recycling would definitely relieve pressure on clean water supplies.
 But, before I go on, let me tell you a story . . .

-And you may ask where are these two snake-oil salesmen now?
+And you may ask where these two snake-oil salesmen are now?
 Well, they are both still in business.